Semiring Programming: A Declarative Framework for Generalized Sum Product Problems: Semiring Programming

 \section{Semiring Programming}

 In essence, the semiring programming scheme is as follows: \begin{itemize} \item \textbf{Input}: a theory \( \T = (\L, \M, \mm) \), a sentence \( \phi \in \L, \) a commutative semiring \( \AA \), and a weight function \( w. \) \item \textbf{Output}: the \emph{count}, denoted $\#(\phi,w)$. \end{itemize} The scope of these programs is broad, and so we will need different kinds of generality.
-Roughly, the distinction boils down to: (a) whether the set of models for a formula is \emph{finite} or \emph{infinite}, and (b) whether the weight function can be \emph{factorized} over the literals or not (in which case the weight function directly labels the models of a theory).
-The thrust of this section is: (a) to show how these distinctions subsume important model generation notions in the literature, and (b) providing rigorous definitions for the count operator.
+Roughly, the distinction boils down to: (a) whether the set of models for a formula is \emph{finite} or \emph{infinite}; (b) whether the weight function can be \emph{factorized} over the literals or not (in which case the weight function directly labels the models of a theory); and (c) whether \( \models \) is defined in a classical (monotonic) manner or not.
+The thrust of this section is: (i) to show how these distinctions subsume important model generation notions in the literature, and (ii) providing rigorous definitions for the count operator.
 In terms of organization, we begin with the finite case, before turning to the infinite ones.
 We present an early preview of some of the models considered in Figure \ref{fig:scope}.